Areykal/Animal-Species-Identification/README.md

 # Animal Species Identification Streamlit App

 This is a Streamlit application for the Animal Species Identification project.
+Navigate to master branch for the code and implementation.

 ## Features
 - Upload images for animal species identification